proxmox/ceph/ceph/doc/cephadm/host-management.rst

    .. prompt:: bash #

       ceph orch host add host4 10.10.0.104 --labels _admin

 .. _cephadm-removing-hosts:

 Removing Hosts
 ==============

-A host can safely be removed from a the cluster once all daemons are removed from it.
+A host can safely be removed from the cluster after all daemons are removed from it.

-To drain all daemons from a host do the following:
+To drain all daemons from a host, run a command of the following form:

 .. prompt:: bash #

    ceph orch host drain *<host>*

-The '_no_schedule' label will be applied to the host.
-See :ref:`cephadm-special-host-labels`
+The ``_no_schedule`` label will be applied to the host.
+See :ref:`cephadm-special-host-labels`.

-All osds on the host will be scheduled to be removed.
-You can check osd removal progress with the following:
+All OSDs on the host will be scheduled to be removed.
+You can check the progress of the OSD removal operation with the following command:

 .. prompt:: bash #

    ceph orch osd rm status

-see :ref:`cephadm-osd-removal` for more details about osd removal
+See :ref:`cephadm-osd-removal` for more details about OSD removal.

-You can check if there are no deamons left on the host with the following:
+Use the following command to determine whether any daemons are still on the
+host:

 .. prompt:: bash #

    ceph orch ps <host>

-Once all daemons are removed you can remove the host with the following:
+After all daemons have been removed from the host, remove the host from the cluster by running the following command:

 .. prompt:: bash #

    ceph orch host rm <host>

 Offline host removal
 --------------------

-If a host is offline and can not be recovered it can still be removed from the cluster with the following:
+Even if a host is offline and can not be recovered, it can be removed from the cluster by running a command of the following form:

 .. prompt:: bash #

    ceph orch host rm <host> --offline --force

-This can potentially cause data loss as osds will be forcefully purged from the cluster by calling ``osd purge-actual`` for each osd.
+.. warning:: This can potentially cause data loss.
+This command forcefully purges OSDs from the cluster by calling ``osd purge-actual`` for each OSD.
-Service specs that still contain this host should be manually updated.
+   Any service specs that still contain this host should be manually updated.

 .. _orchestrator-host-labels: